rivertechlabs/suspendedsedimentsensor/README.md

 # :ocean:suspended-sediment-sensor
- A 3D-printed, open-source suspended sediment sensor for river network monitoring This sensor is prototype 3.0.
+ A 3D-printed, open-source suspended sediment sensor for river network monitoring.

+ This sensor is prototype 3.0.
 Previous prototype (2.0) is found in this [repo](https://github.com/rivertechlabs/turbiditysensor).

 ## Introduction